ashram15/synopspy/README.md

 6. Backend cleans up AI response and sends result as a JSON object to frontend.
 4. Frontend waits for result, parses data from JSON object, and displays SynopSpy report to user.

+## ⚠️ Usage Notice
+This project was created by me (Aishwarya-ashram15) as a personal project.

+All Rights Reserved.